This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 3-4.
-Guinea pig Anti-Kir6.2 Antibody, preincubated with the control peptide antigen.
+Guinea pig Anti-Kir6.2 Antibody, preincubated with the negative control antigen.

-2. Guinea pig Anti-Kir6.2 Antibody, preincubated with the control peptide antigen.
+2. Guinea pig Anti-Kir6.2 Antibody, preincubated with the negative control antigen.

 Kir6.2 is a member of the inward rectifier K+ channels (Kir channels), a large family of voltage-independent K+ channels largely involved in stabilization of the membrane resting potential and in K+ transport across membranes.
 Kir channels can be modulated by a variety of intracellular agents such as protons, GTP-binding proteins and adenine nucleotides.

 The ATP-sensitive channel (KATP) is especially important since it couples cellular metabolism (intracellular ATP levels) with cell excitability.
 KATP channels have been described in pancreatic b-cells, neurons, heart, skeletal and smooth muscle.